-The Heroes of American Manufacturing video series attempts to capture the hearts and minds of the public and celebrate the small and medium sized manufacturers succeeding in the US with the help of their local MEP centers.
-We want to shine a spotlight on what's happening in plants across the country, the leaders and workers who are making things that improve our daily life, the jobs and contributions these manufacturers provide their communities and the nation's economy, and the relationship between center and client—helping to tell the story of what makes MEP unique as a private-public partnership.
+The Heroes of American Manufacturing video series attempts to capture the hearts and minds of the public and celebrate the small and medium sized manufacturers succeeding in the US with the help of their local MEP Centers.
+We want to shine a spotlight on what's happening in plants across the country, the leaders and workers who are making things that improve our daily life, the jobs and contributions these manufacturers provide their communities and the nation's economy, and the relationship between center and client—helping to tell the story of what makes the MEP Program unique as a private-public partnership.
 Below you will also find videos about the importance and impacts manufacturing has on the United States.

 This is the story of how an idea turned into a product that changed the motorcycle industry, launched a company in Idaho, and positioned a mechanical engineer intern to become the President and CEO.
 With the assistance of TechHelp, the MEP Center in Idaho, Rekluse founder Al Youngwerth was able to turn an idea into a prototype and then take it to production.
 This partnership developed a next generation manufacturer that brings good jobs and makes an impact.